 By the 1911 census the family had moved to 22 Newbridge Street and at the age of 15 yrs Arthur is now working.
 He is classed as a miner like his father.

 Arthur enlisted 31st August 1914 in the 10th Battalion Sherwood Foresters ‘B’Company.
 The Battalion left for France in July 1915 and in August 1915 were involved in fighting in the Southern Ypres Salient.
-Arthur died approx six weeks after arriving in France in late August/early September 1915.
+Arthur died approx six weeks after arriving in France on 17th August 1915.

 An article in Derbyshire Courier Tuesday Sept 7 1915 reports Arthur’s death.
 It also gives an insight into the character of Arthur.